hpi-swa-teaching/CollaborativeCodeEditing/packages/CollabCodeEdit-Server.package/CCERemoteClient.class/README.md

 Everything one wants to send to my client they send through me.
 Even though I receive all messages from my client I don't handle them.
-That is the tasak of the CCEServer, whom has registered himself beforehand.
+That is the task of the CCEServer, who has registered himself beforehand.

 I also have some information on my client.